ionic-team/ionic-docs/docs/vue/navigation.md

 We recommend keeping your application as simple as possible until you need to add non-linear routing.
 Non-linear routing is very powerful, but it also adds a considerable amount of complexity to mobile applications.

-The two most common uses of non-linear routing is with tabs and nested `IonRouterOutlets`.
+The two most common uses of non-linear routing is with tabs and nested `ion-router-outlet`s.
 We recommend only using non-linear routing if your application meets the tabs or nested router outlet use cases.

 For more on tabs, please see [Working with Tabs](#working-with-tabs).